-Licensing Day Hospitals Class A is regulated by the Hospitals and Health Services Act 1927 (the Act).
+Licensing Private Hospitals is regulated by the Hospitals and Health Services Act 1927 (the Act).
 The Act makes provisions for the granting of licences by the Chief Executive Officer, Director General of Health.
 The Director General must be satisfied about certain matters before a licence is granted or renewed.
 One such matter is that the arrangements for management, staffing and equipment are satisfactory.

-The following are the minimum standards for licensed facilities defined as a private day hospital under the Act, for reviewing the arrangements for management, staffing and equipment.
+The following are the minimum standards for licensed facilities, defined as a Private Hospital under the Act, for reviewing the arrangements for management, staffing and equipment.

-During 2001 - 2003 the Healthcare Facilities Standards Reference Committee examined a number of areas pertinent to the licensing of day hospitals, including the development of standards for assessing that the arrangements for management, staffing and equipment are satisfactory.
+During 2001 - 2003 the Healthcare Facilities Standards Reference Committee examined a number of areas pertinent to the licensing of Private Hospitals, including the development of standards for assessing that the arrangements for management, staffing and equipment are satisfactory.